christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 If you're impatient for an excellent, recent, and far more comprehensive (and more richly multilingual) bibliography, I recommend [@trovato2017everything].
-Most's bibliographical supplements to his translation of @timpanaro2005genesis also contain much helpful recent material.
+Most's bibliographical supplements to his translation of @timpanaro2005genesis also contains much helpful recent material.

 You can find all the references on this page collected at the bottom of this page.
 You can find my complete bibtex file